Iridar/WOTCIridarAppearanceManager/README.md

 This system can be disabled globally in Mod Config Menu.
 If disabled globally, individual units can still be included in the automated process.

-You can also work with Uniforms manually using the Manage Appearance screen.
+You can also work with Uniforms manually on the Manage Appearance screen.

 Uniforms can be shared with other people by exporting them into Character Pool Files, just like regular units.

+For each Gender+Armor pair of each Uniform unit, you can configure which parts of that appearance are actually a part of the uniform.
+For example, you can make a generic uniform that applies to all units, and then class-specific uniforms that only change unit's Torso Deco and Helmet slots.

 # More info on Appearance Store